The Church and the Woman: The Monk and the Woman

 The producer of the film The Monk and the Woman sued Humbert Pugliese for copyright infringement.
-This was resolved when Pugliese agreed not to advertise The Church as the Woman in the press or on noticeboards without adding the words: "The film must not be confused with the film of the play entitled The Monk and the Woman."
+This was resolved when Pugliese agreed not to advertise The Church and the Woman in the press or on noticeboards without adding the words: "The film must not be confused with the film of the play entitled The Monk and the Woman."

 A Priest's Secret

 Later on the writer Edmund Finn succeeded in getting an injunction stopping the film being distributed on the grounds it was adapted from his novel, The Priest's Secret.
-Pugliese denied he had ever read the novel but Justice Street in the Equity Court of New South Wales found that there were too many similarities and ordered that Finn was entitled to an injunction, an account of profits, and an order for the delivering up of negatives.
+Pugliese, who hadn't written the script, denied he had ever read the novel but Justice Street in the Equity Court of New South Wales found that there were many similarities to Longford's script and ordered that Finn was entitled to an injunction, an account of profits, and an order for the delivering up of negatives.

 Pugliese appealed this decision in the Supreme Court but was unsuccessful.
 The court held that after comparing the film's script with the novel, it was clear the former had been adapted from the latter – the main incidents of the plot were the same, long passages in the script were taken verbatim from the novel, and there was one passage on page seven of the script where Longford used the name "Martin" when speaking of the character in his scenario, "Mike Feeny", who was obviously taken from the character, "Martin Sullivan", in the novel.